Why do health insurance premiums increase every year?

 How do insurance companies keep their costs under control?

 Keeping costs under control can be a challenge for the insurance companies.
 On one hand, they must ensure that the medical consumption of their clients does not drastically increase.
-Often within the plans are limits on some benefits, excesses/deductibles or co-payments options, pre-authorisation needed for certain treatments, and, depending on the underwriting terms, they may also exclude some pre-existing conditions or add a surcharge to cover them.
+Often within the plans are limits on some benefits, excesses/deductibles or co-payments options, pre-authorisation needed for certain treatments, and, depending on the underwriting terms, they may also exclude some pre-existing medical conditions or add a surcharge to cover them.

 Some insurance companies use the method of cross-subsidisation in order to help maintain stable premiums.
 This means that one age-group may be charged a slightly higher level of premium in order to help maintain the premium stability of another age-group.